delaneyj/datastar/library/README.md

 ### Pros

+- Built with reactive applications in mind, not just pages.
 - 💯 strict Typescript with full tree shaking support
 - 📦 0 dependencies
 - The best parts of [Alpine.js](https://alpinejs.dev/) and [HTMX](https://htmx.org/) but created in a unique way to allow for a more declarative approach